obadakhalili/Dynamo/README.md

 Dynamo has ``.forEach()``, ``.map()``, ``.filter()``, ``.reduce()``,  ``.find()``, and ``.findIndex()`` that works exactly the same way JavaScruipt higher-order methods works with a few exceptions to the ``.reduce()`` method.
 **If you are not aware of the JavaScript higher-order array methods and how they work, Check out this [article](https://blog.bitsrc.io/understanding-higher-order-functions-in-javascript-75461803bad).
 You are missing a lot!.**

-However, you will find a small explination for each method and what it does.
+You will find a small explanation for each method and what it does.
 #### Examples:
 ```c++
 #include "Dynamo.cpp"